Women's Euro soccer prize money doubles but only 4% of men's - WHIZ News

-LONDON (AP) — Prize money will double for the Women’s European Championship but will be less than 4% of the riches payed out for the most-recent men’s tournament.
+LONDON (AP) — Prize money will double for the Women’s European Championship but will be less than 4% of the riches paid out for the most-recent men’s tournament.

 European governing body UEFA announced Thursday that the 16 women’s teams at Euro 2022 in England will share 16 million euros ($19 million), while 4.5 million euros ($5 million) will go to clubs who release their players.